(Written by Juliet Gutch, edited by Esme Gutch)

 Wake

-In this way, we can see Wordsworth’s poems as a kind of wake, showing how he developed as a writer, and the legacy he left, which is constantly being re-interpreted.
+Wordsworth’s poems seem like a kind of wake: they show how he developed as a writer, and the legacy he left, which is constantly being re-interpreted.
 Even reading a poem on a page from beginning to end is a kind of motion, and its concrete form conjures the image of words streaming through the paper as a boat through water, leaving wake on the page and in the mind like a watermark.
-The breaks between and within lines and stanzas, which give a pause to the phrases, are the breath marks.
-They remind us that these poems, the living wood of the boat, and the wake on the waves which rise and fall in breath-like rhythms from her movement, live in their wake as we interact with them, in a fleeting motion which is defined by its very passing.
+The breaks, or breath marks, between and within lines and stanzas, give a pause to the phrases.
+They remind us that these poems, the living wood of the boat, and the wake on the waves which rise and fall in breath-like rhythms, live as we interact with them in a fleeting motion which is defined by its very passing.

 Memory

-Whilst Ferry Mary Anne no longer makes any physical traces on water, I was moved by how, through the skilled craft and care of the conservation team, the boat continues to be resonant of many of Wordsworth’s beliefs about water, motion, and spirit.
-With this new series of mobiles,- Breath Water Marks – I hoped to evoke the sense of timelessness in the wake of a boat, of a poem, and of a memory, along with a sense of loss and the transient traces of life.
+Whilst Ferry Mary Anne no longer makes any physical traces on water, the skilled craft and care of the conservation team enables the boat to carry on being resonant of many of Wordsworth’s beliefs about water, motion, and spirit.
+With this new series of mobiles, – Breath Water Marks – I hoped to evoke a feeling of timelessness in the wake of a boat, of a poem, and of a memory, along with a sense of loss and the transient traces of life.

 ‘O joy!
 That in our embers